UTSCC09/project-fullstackarmy/README.md

   - Deployment
   - CI/CD
-  - Herd Immunity Bar and Series Charts, including GraphQL API calls such as isoCodes, get...
+  - Herd Immunity Bar and Series Charts, including GraphQL API calls
+  - Saved User configurations
   - Set up of organization and clusters in MongoDB Atlas
   - Design of tab structure to display one heat map at a time
   - Schema Structure
+  - Authentication
+  - Sanitizing Mongoose queries

 - Raha Gharadaghi